 Forbidden Fruit.
 Sounds ominous or maybe a just little enticing?
 For years we’ve read about or heard the story of Adam and Eve in the Garden of Eden.
-I’ve always wondered what the paradise must have been like that God created.
+I’ve always wondered what paradise must have been like that God created.
 Lush greenery everywhere, crystal clear blue waters, and the most beautiful and luscious fruit we could ever imagine!

 Now the snake was the most cunning of all the wild animals that the Lord had made.”
 Genesis 3:1.

 This past month I have been bombarded with some of his distractions as I had hoped to start writing my first book.
-I want to share with you today some of the forbidden fruit that Satan has used to distract me and at times temporarily taken my focus off what God has called me to do.
+I want to share with you today, some of the forbidden fruit that Satan has used to distract me and, at times, temporarily taken my focus off what God has called me to do.
 So here are the 7 “forbidden fruits” that I believe Satan uses to distract us and take our eyes off Jesus.

 Take a good look at this list and think about how easily Satan can use these to distract us from accomplishing God’s will.
-Each one may not seem too bad on their own but imagine having a “fruit salad” made of doubt, fear, and anxiety.
-Or maybe you prefer a “fruit smoothie” loaded up with some doubt and discouragement?
+Each one may not seem too bad on their own, but imagine having a “fruit salad” made of doubt, fear, and anxiety.
+Or maybe you prefer a “fruit smoothie” loaded up with some apprehension and discouragement?
 There is even a ” daily special” on the combo fruit platter of busyness and the UNEXPECTED!

 2-Courage.
 It takes courage to put aside fear and put our trust in God when the circumstances around us seem to overwhelm us.
 Jesus reminds us in the book of John why we should have courage.